Here are some emails we receive weekly regarding Black Screen of Death, does this sound familiar to you?…

 Still having trouble? then consider giving us a chance to help you decide the best course of action for your situation, as we are highly flexible with a no fix no fee policy along with being one of the leading computer repair specialists.

-Book your FREE no-obligation quote today!
-Our normal service area is Bridged, however, we also cover Swansea, Port Talbot, Brynthethin, Sarn, Ogmore Vale, Maesteg, Llantwit Major, Cowbridge, Barry, Penarth, Dinas Powys, Cardiff and as far a Newport.
+Our normal service area is Bridgend, however, we also cover Swansea, Port Talbot, Brynthethin, Sarn, Ogmore Vale, Maesteg, Llantwit Major, Cowbridge, Barry, Penarth, Dinas Powys, Cardiff and as far a Newport.